 Batter Spoons — I don’t know how I did life before these spoons.
 Now I get the same sized pancakes and not near the mess.
 These spoons are also perfect for pouring cake batter into cupcake pans.
 They’re also awesome sand box scoops.

-Grade B Maple Syrup — This beats the high fructose stuff every time.
-You can get a “good deal” on Grade B at WinCo, Costco, Trader Joe’s, and Amazon, but understand that it’s spendy compared to the regular stuff.
+Real Maple Syrup — This beats the high fructose stuff every time.
+You can get a “good deal” at WinCo, Costco, Trader Joe’s, and Amazon, but understand that it’s spendy compared to the regular stuff.
 And totally worth it.

 Once you have the pancake rules down and supplies in hand, it’s time to master a basic pancake recipe.
 Tweak it to suit your taste and then start adding chocolate chips, berries, flax seed, nuts, and other ingredients to jazz things up.

 The BEST Basic Pancake Recipe